Trump wants a weaker US dollar - here's why

-President Trump renewed his criticism of monetary policy set by foreign governments on Wednesday, accusing China and the European Union of intentionally deflating the value of their currencies, even as the U.S. dollar remains relatively strong.
+But it's not the first that Trump has criticized the monetary policy set by foreign governments.
+At the beginning of the month, the president accused China and the European Union of intentionally deflating the value of their currencies, even as the U.S. dollar remains relatively strong.

 "China and Europe playing big currency manipulation game and pumping money into their system in order to compete with USA," he wrote.
 "We should MATCH, or continue being the dummies who sit back and politely watch as other countries continue to play their games - as they have for many years!"

-It's not the first time that Trump has criticized what he views as currency manipulation; two weeks ago, he pushed back against the European Central Bank, claiming the European bloc was unfairly competing against the U.S. by deflating the value of the euro.
+Trump previously pushed back against the European Central Bank, claiming the European bloc was unfairly competing against the greenback by deflating the value of the euro.

 “Mario Draghi just announced more stimulus could come, which immediately dropped the Euro against the Dollar, making it unfairly easier for them to compete against the USA,” Trump wrote in a tweet.
 “They have been getting away with this for years, along with China and others.”

-Earlier in the day, Draghi said the ECB was ready to cut interest rates, if the economy needed it.
+At the time, Draghi said the ECB was ready to cut interest rates if the economy needed it.
 During a speech in Portugal, Draghi noted that “further cuts in policy rates...remain part of our tools.”
-His comments sent stocks higher, and dragged down the euro against the U.S. dollar.

 But why does the president think a weaker U.S. dollar is better for the economy?